RodrigoReisLab/shapemapper2_data_manipulation/README.md

 ### **Usage**

-1. Place the ProbingData_manipulation.py script in your root project directory, alongside your data folders.
+1. Place the ProbingData_manipulation.py or ProbingData_manipulation_ReactivityProfile_&_NormProfile.py script in your root project directory, alongside your data folders.
 2. Go to the root directory in your terminal.
 3. Run the script:
    python ProbingData_manipulation.py
+   or
+   python ProbingData_manipulation_ReactivityProfile_&_NormProfile.py

 The script will automatically find the data, process it, and create a gene_data_output directory with all the results.